Nathaniel-Han/End-to-End-CardEst-Benchmark/README.md

 ## How to Generate Sub-Plan Queries?

 1. Enable `print_single_tbl_queries` or `print_sub_queries` to identify sub-plan queries of single-table or multi-table(`set print_single_tbl_queries=true` or `set print_sub_queries=true`).
 Then, send each query in the workload to PostgreSQL(An example can be found in  `scripts/py/send_imdb.py`).
 After that, we can find a new file `join_est_record_job.txt` in the *data directory* of Postgres.
 2. Run `scripts/py/gen_sub_queries_sql_IMDB.py` or `scripts/py/gen_sub_queries_sql_STATS.py` to generate the legitimate SQL queries for sub-plan queries.
-These SQL query generation files are hard-coded for these two datasets so they will work for a new dataset.
+These SQL query generation files are hard-coded for these two datasets so they may not work for a new dataset.

 ## Model Tuning

 We compare both traditional and ML-enhanced methods for CardEst and show a list in the following.
 All of these methods are originally developed and tuned on the IMDB dataset, we took much effort to fine-tune different models for the STATS datasets.

 The estimation results can be found in `workloads/stats_CEB/sub_plan_queries/estimates`.
 If you are interested at tuned code, you can email us for it.
-We are happy to offer most of them except some mthods with licence issues.
+We are happy to offer most of them except some with licence issues.

 - Traditional Methods:
   - Histogram